freeCodeCamp/freeCodeCamp/README.md

 ### Contributing

-The freeCodeCamp.org community is possible thanks to thousands of kind volunteers like you.
-We welcome all contributions to the community and are excited to welcome you aboard.
+<p align="justify"> The freeCodeCamp.org community is possible thanks to thousands of kind volunteers like you.
+We welcome all contributions to the community and are excited to welcome you aboard. </p>

 > #### [Please follow these steps to contribute](https://contribute.freecodecamp.org).

 ### Platform, Build, and Deployment Status

-The general platform status for all our applications is available at [`status.freecodecamp.org`](https://status.freecodecamp.org).
-The build and deployment status for the code is available in [our DevOps Guide](https://contribute.freecodecamp.org/#/devops).
+<p align="justify"> The general platform status for all our applications is available at [`status.freecodecamp.org`](https://status.freecodecamp.org).
+The build and deployment status for the code is available in [our DevOps Guide](https://contribute.freecodecamp.org/#/devops). </p>

 ### License